Flamborough Cliffs, Kirsten Smith

 Coastal and marine SACs in the UK include Cardigan Bay (Wales), Rathlin Island (Northern Ireland), the Darwin Mounds (Scotland) and Lyme Bay (in England).
-Further information about SACs is available on the Natural England website.
+Further information about SACs is available on the JNCC website.

 What's a Special Protection Area?

 Coastal SPAs in the UK include Flamborough Head (Yorkshire), St Kilda (Scotland), Skomer (Wales) and Strangford Lough (Northern Ireland).
-Further information about SPAs can be found on the Natural England website.
+Further information about SPAs can be found on the JNCC website.